How to Prepare for a New Jersey Divorce Mediation

 If you are represented by legal counsel, this is a good area in which you should seek direct advice.
 Discuss mediation goals and objectives with your New Jersey divorce lawyer in advance of a session.
 An experienced attorney can make sure that you have all of your bases covered in this regard.Be Well Rested

-As you consider the prospect of ending your marriage, you are wise to understand your important legal rights by scheduling a consultation with an experienced lawyer from the Law Offices of Peter Van Aulen.
+As you consider the prospect of ending your marriage, you are wise to understand your important legal rights by scheduling a free initial consultation with an experienced lawyer from the Law Offices of Peter Van Aulen.
 You can arrange an appointment for a case evaluation and to obtain answers to your questions any time that is convenient to you by telephoning our firm at 201-845-7400.